JessicaHenson01/Assignment-4/README.md

 # Assignment 4: Video Action Recognition with HMDB51

 This repository contains the completed code for Assignment 4 in Deep Learning with PyTorch.
-The project repairs an inherited video-classification codebase and trains a Long-term Recurrent Convolutional Network (LRCN) on the HMDB51 human-action dataset.
+The project fixes an video-classification codebase and trains a Long-term Recurrent Convolutional Network (LRCN) on the HMDB51 human-action dataset.

 The final submitted model uses a pretrained ResNet-50 backbone, a two-layer bidirectional LSTM, temporal attention, and multi-clip evaluation.